Gallery 1957 is proud to present our annual Accra Cultural Week.

 The week of interconnected, intimate and public events serves as a platform for encouraging deeper engagement with Ghana’s vibrant contemporary art scene.

-• Accra Cultural Week is coming again this year
+• Accra Cultural Week RETURNs this year

 We look forward to seeing you there!

-Accra Cultural Week 2023
+• Accra Cultural Week 2024

-Gallery 1957 hosted our annual Cultural Week in Accra from the 13th to the 17th of September 2023.
+Gallery 1957 hosted our annual Cultural Week in Accra from the 24th to the 28th of October 2024.

 We would like to extend our gratitude to all of our esteemed guests, curators and the talented artists who joined us for an unforgettable week of Accra's blooming art scene.